 To enhance your viewing enjoyment, use one of the video ports on the computer to connect an external monitor, projector, or TV.
+Your computer has a high-definition multimedia interface (HDMI) port, which allows you to connect a high-definition monitor or TV.

-Your computer has one or more of the following external video ports:
+Your computer has the following external video ports:

-- VGA - DisplayPort

-IMPORTANT: Be sure that the external device is connected to the correct port on the computer, using the correct cable.
-Check the device manufacturer's instructions if you have questions.

-NOTE: Refer to Getting to know your computer on page 4 for information about your computer's video ports.
+- VGA - HDMI (High Definition Multimedia Interface) - IMPORTANT: Be sure that the external device is connected to the correct port on the computer, using the correct cable.
+Check the device manufacturer's instructions if you have questions. - NOTE: Refer to the Getting to know your computer on page 4 section for information about your computer's video ports.